-8.2 Robot Control System
+7.2 Robot Control System

-A FIRST Tech Challenge Robot is controlled by an Android based platform powered by Snapdragon processors.
+A FIRST Tech Challenge Robot is controlled by an Android-based platform powered by Snapdragon processors.
 Teams will use two (2) Android devices to control their Robot and compete in a "Sports Start" model of competition.
-One Android device will be mounted directly onto the Robot and act as a Robot Controller.
-The other Android device will be connected to a pair of gamepads and will act as the Driver Station.
+One Android device is mounted directly onto the Robot and acts as a Robot Controller.
+The other Android device is connected to a pair of gamepads and acts as the Driver Station.